-Our policies set out our approach to identifying and tackling modern slavery activity:
+Our relevant policies set out our approach to identifying and tackling modern slavery activity, these include:

-- Probity Policy – high standards of probity and ethical behaviour are clearly set out for Board Directors and colleagues
+- Employee & Director Codes of Conduct - high standards of probity and ethical behaviour are clearly set out for Board Directors and colleagues.

-- Whistleblowing Policy - confidential arrangements to encourage staff to report concerns / wrongdoing
+Confidential Reporting (Whistleblowing) Policy - confidential communication and reporting arrangements are in place to encourage staff to report concerns / wrongdoing.

 Magenta Living has due diligence processes in place across our employment and procurement processes.